OfficeDev/hands-on-labs/O3653/O3653-20 OfficeGraph/lab.md

     }
     ````

-1. Add a method for retrieving trending documents.
-We'll use it both for getting your trending documents and for getting trending documents of specific users. the `TrendingController` class, add a route handler and view to list trending documents:
+1. Add an action method for retrieving trending documents.
+The method will be able to retrieve trending documents of the currently logged in user as well as of other users on your Office 365 account.
-  1. **Replace** the **Index** method with the following code to read insights.
+  1. **Replace** the **Index** method with the following code to retrieve trending documents.

     ````c#
     [Authorize]